Parent PLUS Loans: 2026 Deadline for Lower Payments and Relief

 Parents with Parent PLUS loans have a time‑sensitive opportunity to secure lower monthly payments, maintain access to income‑driven repayment (IDR) programs, and potentially qualify for loan forgiveness, including Public Service Loan Forgiveness (PSLF).

-This article explains how to consolidate Parent PLUS loans, how to switch from Income-Contingent Repayment (ICR) to IBR, and the exact steps borrowers need to take to stay eligible for forgiveness.
+This article explains how to consolidate Parent PLUS loans, how to enroll in IBR directly where available, how to switch from Income-Contingent Repayment (ICR) to IBR when needed, and the exact steps borrowers need to take to stay eligible for forgiveness.

 Why the July 1 deadline matters